Aspen Vincent

-Aspen Vincent (née Miller, born September 8, 1978) is an American Broadway actress and singer.
+Aspen Vincent (née Miller, born June 5, 1979) is an American Broadway actress and singer.

+Early life and education

 A native of Pacific Beach, San Diego, she started doing theater at the age of nine, and would also perform with the Christian Community Theater and Starlight Musical Theatre, as well as being called to the Sydmonton Festival.
 Aspen enrolled at Chapman University to study musical therapy, dropping out at the third year due to many job offers.

+Acting career

 As a voice actress, she played the role of Dodie Bishop in Nickelodeon's Emmy-nominated As Told by Ginger, Alice in the Rugrats episode "Hurricane Alice", Amanda Payne in the pilot for Constant Payne, and did the voices of three different characters in the PC game EverQuest II.
 Vincent sang the National Anthem for the L.A.
 Lakers, the Mighty Ducks of Anaheim, and the San Diego Chargers and performed in an a cappella group called Groove 66 at Disney California Adventure Park.